algosup/2024-2025-project-3-quickest-path-team-3/Documents/TechnicalSpecification/TechnicalSpecifications.md

 This project aims to build a high-performance REST API designed to compute the quickest path between two landmarks in the United States.
 Developed in C++, the system will process a dataset containing up to 24 million nodes and deliver results within 1 second on an average laptop.
 The API supports user-selectable response formats (JSON or XML) and is designed to handle invalid inputs gracefully.

-This project is really valuable because it will enable users to quickly find the shortest path between two landmarks in the United States.
+This project is valuable because it will enable users to quickly find the shortest path between two landmarks in the United States.
 This is particularly useful for tourists, who can use the API to plan their trips more efficiently.
 The API can also be used by logistics companies to optimize their delivery routes, saving time and money.

 ## Technical Requirements